 It is acknowledged then by all men, that the oracle in Colophon gives its answers through the medium of water.
 For there is a fountain in a subterranean dwelling from which the prophetess drinks; and on certain established nights, after many sacred rites have been previously performed, and she has drank of the fountain, she delivers oracles, but is not visible to those that are present.
-That this water. therefore, is prophetic, is from hence manifest.
-But how it becomes so, this, according to the proverb, is not for every man to know.
-For it appears as if a certain prophetic spirit pervaded through the water.
-This is not, however, in For a divine nature does not reality the case.

-This oracle is mentioned by Herodotus, l. i., by Strabo, l. xiv. and by Ammian.
-Marcell. lib. xxix. pervade through its participants in this manner, according to interval and division, but comprehends as it were externally, and illuminates the fountain, and fills it from itself with a prophetic power.
-For the inspiration which the water affords is not the whole of that which proceeds from a divine power, but the water itself only prepares us, and purifies our luciform spirit[†], so that we may be able to receive the divinity; while, in the mean time, there is a presence of divinity prior to this, and illuminating from on high.
+That this water, therefore, is prophetic, is from hence manifest.
+But how it becomes so, this, according to the proverb, is not for every man to know. appears as if a certain prophetic spirit pervaded through the water.
+This is not, however, in reality the case.
+For a divine nature does not pervade through its participants in this manner, according to interval and division, but comprehends as it were externally, and illuminates the fountain, and fills it from itself with a prophetic power.
+For the inspiration which the water affords is not the whole of that which proceeds from a divine power, but the water itself only prepares us, and purifies our luciform spirit,† so that we may be able to receive the divinity; while, in the mean time, there is a presence of divinity prior to this, and illuminating from on high.
 And this, indeed, is not absent from any one, who through aptitude is capable of being united to it.
 But this divine illumination is immediately present, and uses the prophetess as an instrument; she neither being any longer mistress of herself, nor capable of attending to what she says, nor perceiving where she is.
-Hence, after prediction, she is scarcely able to recover herself.
-And before she drinks the water, she abstains from food for a whole day and night; and retiring to certain sacred places, inaccessible to the
+Hence, after prediction, she is scarcely able to recover herself. fore she drinks the water, she abstains from food for a whole day and night; and retiring to certain sacred places, inaccessible to the